owartique/botseidon/minibot/README.md

 ## Convention
 * By definition every comment/variable/function/... must be written in English
-* Functions must be commented and before every definition the input/output must be documented as follow :
+* Functions must be commented and before every definition the input/output must be documented as follow : \
 '''c
 /*
-* param a : the number on which the addition is performed
+* param a : first number
+* param b : second number
-* return : the addition between a and b
+* return : a+b
 * description : computes the addition between two numbers and returns the result */ int addition(int a, int b){